-Brian R. Marron joined Spotts Fain in 2006.
-He practices in the business section of the firm, handling real estate, venture capital, banking and finance matters.
-Brian has represented private and institutional developers on matters pertaining to land use and development, leasing, sales, finance and choice of entity issues.
-He has also represented institutional lenders on matters pertaining to real estate and asset-based lending and the management and disposition of troubled assets.
-He has also assisted entrepreneurs in raising capital through the private placement of equity.
-Brian is a frequent lecturer on real estate and finance issues, and he has been named in Best Lawyers in America(r), corporate law and venture capital law categories; Virginia Business magazine's list of the Legal Elite in the real estate and construction categories, as well as Virginia Super Lawyers.
-He is AV rated by Martindale-Hubbell.
+Brian Marron is Chair of the firm’s Financial Services group.
+His practice focuses on banking, real estate, closely-held companies, and financial services matters.
+He has represented private and institutional developers on matters pertaining to land use and development, leasing, sales, finance, and choice of entity issues.
+He also has represented institutional lenders on matters pertaining to real estate and asset-based lending and the management and disposition of troubled assets.
+In addition, he has assisted entrepreneurs in raising capital through the private placement of equity.
+Brian is a frequent lecturer on real estate and finance issues.
+He is AV-rated by Martindale-Hubbell.

 Brian is an active member of the Bar Association of the City of Richmond.
 He was the recipient of the 1998 Pro-Bono Publico Award given to a Richmond Bar Association member demonstrating outstanding work with poor and underprivileged citizens for his work as President of Richmond Metropolitan Habitat for Humanity.
-He currently serves as President of the Greater Richmond Bar Foundation and in 2010 was named a Fellow of the Virginia Law Foundation.
-Brian envisioned and organized the Pro Bono Clearing House, a premier project of the Greater Richmond Bar Foundation.
+He currently serves on the board of the Greater Richmond Bar Foundation, and in 2010, he was named a Fellow of the Virginia Law Foundation.
+Brian envisioned and helped to organize the Pro Bono Clearinghouse, a premier project of the Greater Richmond Bar Foundation.